Charles Melton Wines has produced premium Barossa red wines since 1984. At that...

 time, Charlie and a small band of Barossan winemakers turned their winemaking efforts to what were then considered a couple of unfashionable varieties: Shiraz and Grenache.
 These wines were initially styled on those from the Rhône but are now considered leading examples of the varieties in their own right.

-The Grenache fruit in this blend comes principally from old, dry grown bush vines, the Barossa being one of the last areas to contain such a rich resource.
-The Shiraz and Mataro are a mix of trellis grown and bush vines of similar age.
-All grapes are dry grown and harvested from the winery's prime Barossa vineyards as well as from a select group of grape growers.
-Yields are extremely low and the vineyards are truly old, with many exceeding 80 years.
+At Charles Melton Wines, great emphasis is placed on the quality of fruit.
+All grapes are dry grown and harvested from the winery's own 80 acres of prime Barossa vineyard land, as well as from a select group of grape growers.
+Yields are extremely low with often only one tonne per half hectare and the vineyards are truly old with many exceeding 80 years.